HigorAlves9770/Bootcamp_Java_Deloitte/README.md

 <h5>📌 LinkedIn: <a href="https://www.linkedin.com/in/higor-cabrall/" target="_blank">Higor Cabral</a></h5>

-## 🏢 Observação
+## 🏢 Disclaimer

-Este repositório tem finalidade educacional e profissional.
-Nenhuma informação confidencial ou proprietária da Deloitte é compartilhada.
+This repository is intended for educational and professional purposes only.
+No confidential or proprietary Deloitte information is shared.